How Does the Dehumidification Process Work?

 One of the most popular types of dehumidifiers is a desiccant dehumidifier, which uses a desiccant wheel and doesn’t call for energy-intensive refrigeration.
 This wheel is filled with silica, the same moisture-absorbing material you often find in white packets with sensitive products like medication and electronics.

-But process air only moves across about three-quarters of the wheel.
-The other quarter is devoted to reactivation air.
-This type of air is used to “refresh” the silica so it’s able to absorb more incoming process air.
+However, process air only moves across about three-quarters of the wheel.
+The other quarter is devoted to the reactivation of air.
+This air is used to “refresh” the silica to absorb more incoming process air.
 Reactivation air enters the dehumidifier and moves across the wheel on a separate airstream.
 Before it reaches the wheel, reactivation air is heated to a high temperature to prime it for the next step.

 When the heated reactivation air moves through the wheel, the silica releases its moisture back into it.
 The air remains humid, but it serves the important job of returning the silica to a moisture-absorbing state that can again dehumidify the incoming process air.
 Desiccant dehumidifiers can, of course, feature a few different designs, but for the most part, reactivation air moves opposite to the process air stream.